 We now discuss the impact of bath temperature ($T$) on the BTJE performance.
 Figure \ref{Fig4}a shows the dependence of $P_L$ on $P_{in}$ measured at different temperatures for $R_L=2$ M$\Omega$, and $\Phi=0.33\Phi_0$.
 By rising $T$, the output power generally decreases, and the BTJE operation range in $P_{in}$ narrows, since the bipolar thermoelectric effect weakens at higher temperatures.
 Yet, the BTJE operates up to $250$ mK, corresponding to $\sim 40\%$ of the critical temperature of S$_2$.
-Interestingly, $P_L$ is non-monotonic in $P_{in}$, and this can be better appreciated at $T=250$ mK.
-The above behavior with the temperature may be ascribed to a sizable change of the electron-phonon thermalization in S$_1$ with bath temperature \cite{Giazotto2006,Timofeev2009} and, thereby, to the resulting difference in the $P_{in}$ dependence of the thermal gradient established across the BTJE joined to the nonlinearity of bipolar thermoelectricity.
+The expected non-monotonic dependence of $P_L$ on the input power can be appreciated at $T=250$ mK.
+This behavior can be ascribed to a sizable increase of the electron-phonon coupling in S$_1$ by rising the bath temperature \cite{Giazotto2006,Timofeev2009} and, thereby, to the resulting difference in the $P_{in}$ dependence of the thermal gradient established across the BTJE joined to the nonlinearity intrinsic to bipolar thermoelectricity.
 Moreover, the $\Phi$-tunability of the output power turns out to be more efficient at higher values of bath temperature, as shown in Fig. \ref{Fig4}b.
 Indeed, a weaker thermoelectric effect is more sensitive to the magnetic flux (see also Fig. \ref{Fig2}e).
 Therefore, depending on the specific application, the operation temperature of the BTJE can be chosen in order to maximise the output power (i.e., at low bath temperature) or the flux sensitivity (i.e., at high bath temperature).